matrix-org/matrix-spec-proposals/specification/modules/moderation_policies.rst

 Subscribing to policy lists
 ---------------------------

-This is deliberatly left as an implementation detail.
+This is deliberately left as an implementation detail.
 For implementations using the Client-Server API, this could be as easy as joining or peeking the room.
 Joining or peeking is not required, however: an implementation could poll for updates or use a different technique for receiving updates to the policy's rules.